Bitter and Sweet (Akina Nakamori album): Stage performances

-On the Fuji TV music television program Yoru no Hit Studio, she performed original version of "Kazari ja Nai no yo Namida wa" and Koiito to Iru Jikan.
+On the Fuji TV music television program Yoru no Hit Studio, she performed original version of "Kazari ja Nai no yo Namida wa" and "Koibito no Iru Jikan".

 On NHK music television program Young Studio 101, she performed together at once Dreaming and Yokan.

-Babylon, So Long, Yokan, Romantic na Yoru dawa, Koibito to Iru Jikan, Unsteady Love, April Stars and Dreaming were performed in Nakamori's live tour Bitter and Sweet in 1985.
+Babylon, So Long, Yokan, Romantic na Yoru dawa, Koibito no Iru Jikan, Unsteady Love, April Stars and Dreaming were performed in Nakamori's live tour Bitter and Sweet in 1985.

 Nakamori reprised the performance of Babylon in the live tour A Hundred Days in 1987 and Femme Fatale in 1988.

 Among of all album tracks, the Yokan has been performed the most times: in 1993, she performed it in one-night special live event Utahime Live at Parco Threatre, in 1995 special live true akina best 1995, she performed version with the piano arrangement, five years later in 2000 she performed it in live tour 21 Seiki he no Tabidachi and in 2003 it was in her live tour I hope so.

-Charting performance
+Chart performance

 The album reached number 1 on the Oricon Album Weekly Charts for two consecutive weeks.
 LP Record version charted 22 weeks, Cassette tape version debuted on number 1 as well and charted 24 weeks and sold over 573,700 copies.
 The album remained at number 9 on the Oricon Album Yearly Charts in 1985.